WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/reference.md

 * "CountryA" uploads CMS reference
 * check that the response had no error
 * "CountryA" downloads the reference trustlist
+* check that the response had no error
 * check that the reference is in the trustlist

 ## reference data distribution